What are imaginary friends?

 Imaginary friends are pretend friends that your child makes up in his imagination.

 Imaginary friends come in all shapes and sizes.
-They can be based on someone your child already knows, a storybook character or even a soft toy with human-like features.
+They can be based on someone your child already knows, a storybook character or even a soft toy.
 Or they can come purely from your child’s imagination.

-These friends can always be there, or they might come and go.
+These friends might always be there, or they might come and go.
 They might exist only in certain spots like the cubby house or at the kitchen table.
-And they will appear and disappear for no apparent reason along the way.
+And they might appear and disappear for no apparent reason.

 When do imaginary friends appear and how long do they last?

-Children as young as two and a half years can have an imaginary friend.
+Children as young as 2½ years can have an imaginary friend.